FAQ’s on making a float!

 Q. Are there any health and safety rules?

 A. Yes, there are some mandatory rules which the carnival committee enforce in order to keep both the participants and the public safe.
 These rules do not involve a lot of extra work or preparation.
+These can be found in the ‘Rules and Regulations’ section of both the programme and also the website.
 Please contact a member of the committee to discuss the rules further.

 Q. When should I start making my float?